Loading...

 When to Seek Medical Help

-In severe cases, it is important to seek medical help to prevent further health-related complications.
-If someone observes severe symptoms related to a UTI or kidney infection, consult a doctor.
+Consult a doctor if someone observes severe symptoms of a UTI or kidney infection.
 Also, go to a healthcare provider if someone is being treated for a UTI, but the symptoms aren't getting better.

-• High-grade fever due to kidney infection
+• High-grade fever due to a kidney infection

 • Severe nausea and vomiting due to infection